openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 The following claims are used in the Credential Response:

 * `format`: REQUIRED.
 JSON string denoting the credential's format
 * `credential`: OPTIONAL.
-JSON string that is the base64url encoded representation of the issued credential.
 MUST be present when `acceptance_token` is not returned.
+Whether and how the returned credential is encoded depends on the credential format.
 * `acceptance_token`: OPTIONAL.
 A JSON string containing a token subsequently used to obtain a credential.
 MUST be present when `credential` is not returned.
 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a credential (see (#credential_request)).
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.